-Woman with US birth certificate sues over passport denial
+Oregon woman with U.S. birth certificate sues over passport denial

 “There’s no reasonable explanation for denying her passport,” Baxter-Neal said.

-Soto was born in Los Angeles County Hospital in 1971 to her migrant parents from Mexico, according to the lawsuit.
+Soto was born in Los Angeles County Hospital in 1971 to migrant parents from Mexico, according to the lawsuit.
 At the time of her birth, her last name was misspelled on her birth certificate as “Qarrillo,” not Carillo.

 She used “Qarrillo” until she married and took her husband’s name, using “Qarrillo” on her Social Security card, driver’s license and other identification, her lawyer said.